Victoria Mary Clarke

-Victoria Mary Clarke (born 11 January 1966) is an Irish journalist and writer.
+Victoria Mary Clarke (born 11 January 1966) is an Irish journalist and writer known for her decades-long relationship with singer-songwriter Shane MacGowan of the Pogues, whom she first met when she was 16 and to whom she was married from 2018 until his death in 2023.
 She has written for British and Irish newspapers and magazines and is the author of two books, A Drink with Shane MacGowan (2001) and Angel in Disguise?
 (2007).
 She has appeared on a number of RTÉ television shows, including The Late Late Show and the reality television special Victoria and Shane Grow Their Own.

-Clarke is known for her decades-long relationship with singer-songwriter Shane MacGowan of the Pogues, whom she first met when she was 16 and to whom she was married from 2018 until his death in 2023.

 Early life

 Clarke grew up in the Irish countryside and went to national school in Renaniree.
 Her mother was born in Herbert Park and became pregnant with Victoria at the age of nineteen.
 She was abandoned by her father when she was a young baby.

 Career

 Clarke is a music journalist who has written for a number of newspapers and magazines.
 She is the author of Angel in Disguise, a memoir and spiritual guide written after she split up with MacGowan in her late 30s.